CivML-PolyMtl/InfrastructuresPlanner/README.md

 Open-Source RL Environment for Planning Interventions on Transportation Infrastructure
 </p>

-InfraPlanner is a Python open-source environment developed in accordance to the gym environment standards.
+InfraPlanner is a Python open-source RL environment developed in accordance to the gym environment standards.
 This environment enables emulating the visual insepctions process, and produces probablistic estimates for the deteriroation condition and speed.
-The deterioration state estimates in this environment can be obtained at the element-level, the structural category level, and bridge-level.
+The deterioration state in this environment can be obtained at the element-level, the structural category level, and bridge-level.

 ## Prerequisites